ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 title="What are smart contracts?" contentPreview=''>

 [*Smart contracts*](/developers/docs/smart-contracts/) are the programs that run on top of the Ethereum blockchain.
-Each ERC-20 token, for example, is implemented as a smart contract.
+Every ERC-20 token, for example, is implemented as a smart contract.

 </ExpandableCard>

-Specifically, just because Arbitrum deployed a contract that uses the symbol `ARB`, doesn't mean that other people can't also deploy a contract that uses the exact same symbol, or a similar one.
-And whoever writes the contract gets to set what the contract will do.
+Specifically, Arbitrum deployed a contract that uses the symbol `ARB`.
+But that doesn't stop other people from also deploying a contract that uses the exact same symbol, or a similar one.
+Whoever writes the contract gets to set what the contract will do.

 ## Appearing legitimate